pranshugaba/hugo-website/content/posts/redesigning-my-website/index.md

 draft: false
 featured: false
 ---

+{{< note >}}
+This post was published on an older version of my site.
+I have rewritten my site, and many things have changed since then.
+This site is no longer built using Nuxt.js, but the points that I make were valid at the time of writing this post.
+{{< /note >}}

 This site is built using Nuxt.js, and I have had a great time making it.
 The previous version of this website (now retired to [hugo.pranshugaba.com](https://hugo.pranshugaba.com)) was built using Hugo.